Sixth Form » 16 to 19 Tuition Fund 2021 to 2022 Academic Year

-As a result of the Covid-19 Pandemic the Department for Education (DfE) in conjunction with the Education Skills Funding Agency (ESFA) have provided additional funding designed to support students in KS5 with English, Maths and other subjects where learning was disrupted..
-This 16-19 Tuition Fund is available to all 16 to 19 providers such as Hayes School Sixth Form.
-This funding is ring faced to provide small group tuition in these subject areas targeted towards:
+As a result of the Covid-19 Pandemic the Department for Education (DfE) in conjunction with the Education Skills Funding Agency (ESFA) have provided additional funding designed to support students in KS5 with English, Maths and other subjects where learning was disrupted.
+The 16-19 Tuition Fund is available to all 16 to 19 providers such as Hayes School Sixth Form.
+This funding is ring fenced to provide small group tuition and in these subject areas targeted towards:

-Hayes School Sixth Form commits to using the small group tuition funding that it has been given to mitigate against the impact of the pandemic students.
-Sessions will be limited to three to five students per group and will be beyond normal timetabled hours.
-Students will be prioritised for small group tuition based on the guidance released by the (ESFA) which can be found here.
+Hayes School Sixth Form commits to using the tuition funding that it has been given to mitigate against the impact of the pandemic on students.

 Hayes School Sixth Form will allocate the funding to all curriculum areas in order to improve students’ knowledge and understanding in both English and Mathematics as well as their chosen subjects.
 The aim is to support skills development, knowledge and understanding to enable good progress on their study programme and effective transition to employment, further education or training.

 Hayes School Sixth Form intends to take a two pronged approach to the sue of funding including:

 · the elimination of inequalities in access to IT equipment and software especially for disadvantaged vocational learners

 · the provision of high quality study skills programme to support the development of students metacognition skills